All yours, another hour of it here on the fastest three hours in media.

 If something by definition doesn't strive to be conservative, it will become liberal.

-There are two health care proposals.
+At any rate, there are two health care proposals.

 One is for health care insurance for every child in California, including those of illegal immigrants.

-And then the second one health care for everybody.
+And then the second one, health care for everybody.

 Isn't that right?